r00dY/ai-design-benchmark/README.md

 >
 > Please make the first 2 characters of your answer #A, #B, #C or #D depending on which section you think is correctly designed.
 This is SUPER IMPORTANT.
 After that you can give your reasoning.

-You can find the code in main.py file.
+You can find the code in [main.py](./main.py) file.

 ## Thoughts

-TL;DR; I think that LLMs are perfect for design understanding, they just haven't been pre-trained for it yet.
+**TL;DR; I think that LLMs are perfect for design understanding, they just haven't been pre-trained for it yet.**

 Let's start with a basic question: why do things look good or bad?

 It's hard to answer this one with words.
 At the end of the day it all comes down to this feeling that design "clicks" or it doesn't.
 It's not about words, it's about a perceived feeling of visual harmony.

-Of course we can distill a lot of basic design rules:
+However, we can distill a lot of basic design rules:
 - text blocks shouldn't overlap
 - title should be larger than body text
 - stack items should be aligned etc.